VisionEval/VisionEval-Docs/docs/09-estimation.md

 This module calculates the amount of congestion for future year - automobile, light truck, truck, and bus vmt are allocated to freeways, arterials, and other roadways.

-* This module step uses data sources including User specified
+* Data sources include none
-* This module step uses model types including Delay-based
+* Model types include Delay-based
-* This module step is estimated using the following methods: Package build
+* Estimation uses the following methods: Package build
-* This module step is documented in R Script only, no md file produced
+* Documented in R Script only, no md file produced

 The models in this model step are: